Bases of Precompact Coordinate Balls

 intersection of two open sets.

-open "shell" \(W_j\), and the shells overlap only between nearby indices,
+"shell" \(W_j\), and the shells overlap only between nearby indices, in a

 We now construct the refinement.
 Fix \(j\).
 For each \(x \in V_j\), choose